 Whilst most of the ceilings have collapsed, the vaulted galleries surrounding the main sanctuary remain intact.

-Despite the tranquility, bullet-riddled walls and signs were a reminder of the dormant conflict.
+Despite the tranquillity, bullet-riddled walls and signs were a reminder of the dormant conflict.

-The sun was setting as we began our decent from the mountain, marking the end to an exhilarating day.
+The sun was setting as we began our descent from the mountain, marking the end of an exhilarating day.